-Vivace is a new platform for high frequency signal generation and analysis up to 4 GHz, aimed at emerging quantum technologies and more.
-With 8 RF input ports, 8 RF output ports and 4 each of additional digital inputs and outputs it is a highly flexible hardware platform for your next high frequency experiment.
-Operate either in continuous wave mode as a microwave big-brother to our multifrequency lockin amplifier or in pulse sequencing mode, a new take on arbitrary waveform generation perfect for qubit control and readout.
+Vivace is our new 4GHz platform for high frequency signal generation and analysis, aimed at emerging applications in quantum technology.
+It has 8 RF input ports, 8 RF output ports, 4 digital input and 4 digital output ports, all synchronized to one very stable clock.
+Two main branches of firmware provide a highly configurable platform for complex experiments with rigid timing constraints on multiple phase-coherent signals.
+Operate either in continuous wave mode as a microwave big-brother to our multifrequency lockin amplifier or in pulse sequencing mode, our brand-new take on timed pulse generation and analysis, for the readout and control of quantum systems.

 Contact firstname.lastname@example.org with any questions about how Vivace might work in your experiment.
 See specsheet for key technical figures of merrit.